 These fish lifts operate during the spring migration, which is also when snakeheads are known to travel longer distances in the watershed.
 All snakeheads captured this year were in the western side of the dam.

 In 2017, one snakehead was observed passing from the lower Susquehanna River and upstream to Conowingo Pond through the east fish lift.
 An agreement was established in 2018 between the Conowingo Dam’s owner, Exelon, and the Susquehanna River Anadromous Fish Restoration Cooperative (SRAFRC) to implement voluntary, adaptive best management practices that reduce the spread of northern snakeheads while still allowing migratory fish passage.

 Smaller dams upstream of Conowingo Pond, which include Holtwood, Safe Harbor, and York Haven, may also slow the spread of snakeheads in Susquehanna River to Pennsylvania and New York.

 SRAFRC is an interagency cooperative organization comprised of the fishery agencies from New York, Pennsylvania, Maryland, the Susquehanna River Basin Commission, and the U.S. Fish and Wildlife Service.

 The Maryland Department of Natural Resources is increasing its efforts to educate the public about the northern snakehead, having introduced several informational videos, supplemental fact sheets and an updated webpage.

 Northern snakeheads were first observed in Maryland waters in 2002, and shortly after its discovery in Potomac River in 2004, the species gained a foothold in tidal waters.
 Since then it has spread to every major tributary of the Chesapeake Bay.

 Anglers can catch and keep any size and any number of snakeheads year-round to help reduce the population.
-Anglers are also asked to report snakeheads caught in Maryland email@example.com 410-260-8300.
+Anglers are also asked to report snakeheads caught in Maryland to email@example.com or 410-260-8300.